dcnieho/GlassesViewer/README.md

 or by a classifier algorithm, or such annotations can be loaded from file.

-NB: do not expect fluent playback.
-I get a few frames a second on my 4K display, the matlab GUI renderer can't handle all this.
+Cite as:
+Niehorster, D.C., Hessels, R.S., and Benjamins, J.S. (in prep).
+GlassesViewer: Open-source software for viewing and analyzing data from the Tobii Pro Glasses 2 eye tracker.

+GlassesViewer offers integration with the [GazeCode manual mapping tool](https://github.com/jsbenjamins/gazecode) for easily and efficiently mapping participant gaze or other event episodes to the visual stimulus.
+This integration is demoed in the [manual](/manual.md), see [the GazeCode repository](https://github.com/jsbenjamins/gazecode) for further details on how to acquire and use GazeCode.

 Tested on MATLAB R2017b and R2018b.
 Because a bunch of java hacks are used for the GUI, it is quite possible that the viewer part of this repository is not all that compatible with different matlab versions.
 Pull requests welcomed!
-Some used functionality was only introduced with R2016b (`jsondecode()`), so the code in this repository is not expected to run on versions of matlab older than that.
+Some used functionality was only introduced with R2015b (JSON decoder), so the code in this repository is not expected to run on versions of matlab older than that.

+NB: do not expect fluent playback.
+I get a few frames a second on my 4K display, the matlab GUI renderer can't handle all this.

 # Screenshot
 Click the screenshot to see a full-size version.